Matt Talbot: "Taking the pledge"

 Having drunk excessively for 16 years, Talbot maintained sobriety for the following forty years of his life.
-There is evidence that Matt’s first seven years after taking the pledge were especially difficult.
+There is evidence that Talbot's first seven years after taking the pledge were especially difficult.
 He found strength in prayer, began to attend daily Mass, and read religious books and pamphlets.
 He repaid all his debts scrupulously.
 Having searched for the fiddler whose instrument he had stolen, and having failed to find him, he gave the money to the church to have Mass said for him.